 The best-selling English translation of all time is the KJV of 1611, revised in 1769.
-The KJV is a remarkable work, that has profoundly shaped English literature.
-But, while a good translation, the KJV is not perfect.
-Back in 1611, there were some 500 Greek words that had never been seen outside the Bible; some even claimed these were “Holy Spirit words” that only appeared in the Bible.
-Today, over 400 of these words have become known outside the Bible, giving modern translators a much better idea what they truly mean.
-In other places the KJV simply made mistakes, like in Acts 12:4, where the KJV reads Easter instead of Passover.
+The KJV is a remarkable work that has profoundly shaped English literature.
+But while it is a good translation, the KJV is not perfect.
+Back in 1611, there were some 500 Greek words that had never been seen outside the Bible; some even claimed these were ‘Holy Spirit words’ that only appeared in the Bible.
+Today, over 400 of these words have become known outside the Bible, giving modern translators a much better idea of what they truly mean.
+In other places, the KJV simply made mistakes, like in Acts 12:4, where the KJV reads ‘Easter’ instead of ‘Passover’.
 Easter was not a festival in New Testament Jerusalem!

-Yet, some believe the KJV is “inspired”, the same way the original scriptures were; that only the KJV truly represents the scriptures.
+Yet some believe the KJV is ‘inspired’, the same way the original Scriptures were, and that only the KJV truly represents the Scriptures.
 This is not so.
-Firstly, there is no precedent within scripture for a single English translation to be seen as the “inspired” Word, over any other faithful translation.
-Second, we know the KJV to be flawed.
-Third, we know the KJV was translated from the relatively recent Textus Receptus, compared to the more ancient Critical Text.
+Firstly, there is no precedent within Scripture for a single English translation to be seen as the ‘inspired’ Word over any other faithful translation.
+Secondly, we know the KJV to be flawed.
+Thirdly, we know the KJV was translated from the relatively recent Textus Receptus, compared to the more ancient Critical Text.
 The KJV is a good Bible, but it is not the only Bible and it is not even the best Bible in English.

-Reading the Bible is important, having a Bible you can trust equally so.
-If you are a strong reader, then a Formal translation would be best for you.
+Reading the Bible is important, and having a Bible you can trust is equally so.
+If you are a strong reader, then a Formal bible translation would be best for you.
 Try an ESV, NASB or NKJV.
-If you struggle with reading, or have English as a second language, you may do better with a Dynamic translation.
+If you struggle with reading, or speak English as a second language, you may do better with a Dynamic translation.
 Try an NLT, NIV or CSB.

 Remember, the point of reading the Bible is to do what it says.